-Searches have navigational intent when a user is trying to go to a particular website.
+Searches have navigational intent when a user is trying to find a specific brand, website, or business.
 These queries usually contain brand names, so users can call up a certain company’s website.

 For example, someone might type “Pinterest” into Google, instead of typing in www.pinterest.com into the URL bar.
-The search engine is simply being used as a vehicle to go to a certain spot online.
+Navigational searches are done out of convenience as the search engine is simply being used as a vehicle to go to a certain spot online.
 They're not necessarily looking for anything else, just the brand in particular.

 When a user does not have a particular website in mind when they are searching, that is when the other categories of search intent come into play.

 Search intent is transactional when the user is looking to take action, usually to make a purchase.
 Transactional keywords are commonly thought of as 'credit card in hand' keywords, these are the searches your customers perform when they want to buy.